intel-lab-lkp/linux/Documentation/admin-guide/hw-vuln/core-scheduling.rst

    unit: ms. It is worth noting that, if this task is running on cpux whose SMT siblings are forced idle, the irq time of cpux during this period will be accounted to this task's force idle time.

+ - se.statistics.core_forceidle_task_sum: The time that this task is actually running on cpu whose SMT siblings are forced idle, unit: ms.

 This interface is read-only.